Wild-Harvested, Sustainably Foraged

 To purchase chaga chunks and improve your health, please contact us through our email, email@example.com.

-This chaga comes from the live white birch trees of Canada, where it is wild-harvested and dried before shipping.
+Our chaga comes from live birch trees in North America, where it is wild-harvested and dried before shipping.
 Chaga, or Inonotus obliquus, looks more like a piece of wood than a mushroom.

 HOW TO MAKE CHAGA TEA

 Chaga must be brewed at a low temperature for a long period of time.
-Chaga "teabags" have no effect whatsoever.
+Chaga "teabags" have no health effects whatsoever.
 View our "How to Brew" page for more information.
-Chaga has no discernible flavor, can be served warm or iced, with mint or sugar added, and can be enjoyed any time of the day or night.
+Chaga has no discernible flavor, can be served warm or iced, with mint or honey added, and can be enjoyed any time of the day or night.

 Chaga chunks can be dried out and reused.
 A few chunks can last for up to a month's worth of tea.